 [Note 6: The bliss experienced in Pure Land is largely due to the Buddha’s sharing of his blessings, from his own skilful dedication of meritorious virtues.]

-All explanations [of] dedication’s meaning, say that with oneself’s all collected meritorious virtues, giving [them to] all sentient beings, [to] together [go] towards [the] Buddha’s path.
+All explanations [of] dedication’s meaning, say that with all that personally collected meritorious virtues, giving [them to] all sentient beings, [to] together [go] towards [the] Buddha’s path.
 That ‘skilful means’, says Bodhisattvas’ vows, with their wisdom’s fire, burns all sentient beings’ afflictions’ grass [and] wood.
 If [there] is one sentient being [who has] not accomplished Buddhahood, I [will] not become [a] Buddha.

 [Note 7: Our skilful dedication of meritorious virtues now, and even when in Pure Land, should be for all beings to reach Pure Land, so as to most swiftly advance towards Buddhahood.]